Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 However, an even more effective way to use sensory language is by including metaphors in your writing.
 This not only makes your writing stronger but also helps you to avoid boring and generic phrases that lull people to sleep rather than propelling them into action.

-As previously mentioned, our day-to-day experiences are multisensory.
+Our day-to-day experiences are multisensory.
 However, it’s difficult to capture this phenomenon linguistically.
 And that’s where conceptual metaphors come in.

 A conceptual metaphor refers to a figurative comparison (metaphor) in which an idea (conceptual domain) is understood in terms of another.